-A margin loan is a type of secured loan that allows you to borrow against the value of the securities you already own in your brokerage margin account.
+A Margin Loan is a type of secured loan that allows you to borrow against the value of the securities you already own in your M1 Individual Brokerage Account, Joint Brokerage Account, and/or Trust Account.

-This means that your brokerage is lending you money with the understanding that your investments can be sold to cover the loan, if necessary, and you only need to pay interest on your line of credit when you use it.
+This means that your brokerage is lending you money with the understanding that your investments can be sold to cover the Margin Loan, if necessary, and you only need to pay interest on your line of credit when you use it.